-Charter Communications Holdings, LLC ("Charter Holdings") is a holding company whose principal assets at March 31, 2007 are the equity interests in its operating subsidiaries.
-Charter Holdings is a subsidiary of CCHC, LLC ("CCHC") which is a subsidiary of Charter Communications Holdings Company, LLC ("Charter Holdco"), which is a subsidiary of Charter Communications, Inc. ("Charter").
-The condensed consolidated financial statements include the accounts of Charter Holdings and all of its subsidiaries where the underlying operations reside, which are collectively referred to herein as the "Company."
-As part of the September 2006 exchange of Charter Holdings' notes for CCH I notes, CCHC contributed its 70% interest in the Class A preferred equity interests of CC VIII, LLC ("CC VIII") to CCH I, LLC ("CC H I").
-The contribution of the CC VIII interest was accounted for as a transaction among entities under common control, and accordingly financial statements of Charter Holdings reflect the contribution as if it had occurred on the date CCHC obtained the CC VIII interest.
+CCO Holdings, LLC ("CCO Holdings") is a holding company whose principal assets at March 31, 2007 are the equity interests in its operating subsidiaries.
+CCO Holdings is a direct subsidiary of CCH II, LLC ("CCH II") which is an indirect subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
+Charter Holdings is an indirect subsidiary of Charter Communications, Inc. ("Charter").
+The condensed consolidated financial statements include the accounts of CCO Holdings and all of its subsidiaries where the underlying operations reside, which are collectively referred to herein as the "Company."
 All significant intercompany accounts and transactions among consolidated entities have been eliminated.

 The Company is a broadband communications company operating in the United States.
-The Company offers to residential and commercial customers traditional cable video programming (analog and digital video), high-speed Internet services, advanced broadband services such as high definition television, Charter OnDemand[TM], and digital video recorder service, and, in many of our markets, telephone service.
+The Company offers to residential and commercial customers traditional cable video programming (analog and digital video), high-speed Internet services, advanced broadband services such as high definition television, Charter OnDemandTM, and digital video recorder service, and, in many of our markets, telephone service.
 The Company sells its cable video programming, high-speed Internet, telephone, and advanced broadband services on a subscription basis.
 The Company also sells local advertising on cable networks.

 The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the rules and regulations of the Securities and Exchange Commission (the "SEC").
-Accordingly, certain information and footnote disclosures typically included in Charter Holdings' Annual Report on Form 10-K have been condensed or omitted for this quarterly report.
+Accordingly, certain information and footnote disclosures typically included in CCO Holdings' Annual Report on Form 10-K have been condensed or omitted for this quarterly report.
 The accompanying condensed consolidated financial statements are unaudited and are subject to review by regulatory authorities.
 However, in the opinion of management, such financial statements include all adjustments, which consist of only normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
 Interim results are not necessarily indicative of results for a full year.